Cochrane Style Manual

 GRADEpro GDT

-Note: the GRADE system is used to assess the quality of evidence in reviews, and summary of findings tables are generated using the GRADEpro GDT software.
+Note: the GRADE system is used to assess the quality of a body of evidence as it relates to studies that contributed data to meta-analyses in reviews, and summary of findings tables are generated using the GRADEpro GDT software.

 Grade